Harry Potter and the Order of the Phoenix (video game)

-Harry Potter and the Order of the Phoenix is a 2007 action-adventure video game.
+Harry Potter and the Order of the Phoenix is a 2007 action-adventure game.
 It is based on the 2007 film of the same name.
 The game was released for mobile devices, Nintendo DS, PlayStation Portable, Microsoft Windows, PlayStation 2, PlayStation 3, Wii, Xbox 360, Game Boy Advance, and Mac OS X.

 Gameplay

-The game presents the player with a large part of the Harry Potter universe, combining the movie blueprints, J.K.
-Rowling's drawings and books' descriptions to recreate known places, including the Ministry of Magic, Grimmauld Place and Little Whinging.
+The game presents the player with a large part of the Harry Potter universe, combining the movie blueprints, J. K. Rowling's drawings and books' descriptions to recreate known places, including the Ministry of Magic, Grimmauld Place and Little Whinging.
 As well as the main missions, and as part of the new sandbox style of playing, players can explore Hogwarts and interact with objects, using magical spells to earn Discovery points.
 One can duel Slytherins in the Entrance Courtyard, Paved Courtyard, and specific floor corridors.
 One can also duel throughout the story.
 Most of them are played as Harry.
 Nevertheless, near the end, one will play as Sirius Black and Dumbledore in different duels.
 Earning Discovery points increases the power of the owned spells, and earns player bonuses, such as behind-the-scenes videos and trophies, which can be viewed in the Room of Rewards.
-Items in the room such as trophies can also be unlocked by taking part in the various mini games, such as Exploding Snap, Wizard chess and Gobstones.
+Items in the room such as trophies can also be unlocked by taking part in the various minigames, such as Exploding Snap, wizard chess and Gobstones.
 There are various missions to complete which follow the storyline of the film, such as the recruiting of Dumbledore's Army members, or creating havoc when Umbridge is made Headmistress.

 Development

 The game's sandbox style provides the player with an open environment, as the player is able to move around parts of Hogwarts freely.
 Hogwarts in this game was modeled after the film sets rather than a recreation of the developer's own design.
 They recreated every single iconic background from all films and added their own unfeatured rooms.

 In an interview with MTV, lead designer Chris Roberts described the game as having heavy input by Rowling.
-The game features Wizard games, such as "Gobstones" and "exploding snap", which were created by the developers, and later confirmed by J.K.
-Rowling as the official rules for those games.
+The game features Wizard games, such as "Gobstones" and "exploding snap", which were created by the developers, and later confirmed by J. K. Rowling as the official rules for those games.
 He also stated that she had input over some of the game's content, saying:

 "And she has put her foot down when need be.
 Roberts and the team came up with a mission in the game that would have Harry's classmate Neville Longbottom sabotaging a clock tower to get back at Hogwarts professor Dolores Umbridge.
 "We got this feedback from her saying, 'I really like the mission, but I don't think Neville would do that.
 I think it would be Dean Thomas.
 He's much more likely to do it.' " They switched the mission to Dean."